JoaoAssalim/WebScraping_python_BeautifulSoup/README.md

-# Web Scraping Pgaes with BeautifulSoup
+# Web Scraping Pages with BeautifulSoup

 This project was created just for educational proposes.